starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 ## How does it work

+<details>
+<summary>Click to expand</summary>

 Let factories have active tick and idle tick.
 When active, the factory will run the whole simulation.
 When idle, the factory will use values from the last active tick to generate input and output, multiplying the "result".
-The goal is to make factories tick less but still make nearly the same amount of items in ILS in the long term, trade accuracy for UPS.
+The goal is to make factories tick less but still make nearly the same amount of items in ILS in the long term, trade simulation accuracy for UPS.
-<details>
-<summary>Click to expand</summary>

 ![demo](https://raw.githubusercontent.com/starfi5h/DSP_Mod/dev/SampleAndHoldSim/img/time_chart.png)
 User can set how many planet factories can work during a game tick, the rest will be put into the idle state.
 For working factories, the factories will run as normal.
 For idle factories, simulate the input/output by value changes of the last active tick.
 In the example chart, the upper one is the original game which runs 3 factories per tick, and their factory cycles are 4/3/2.
 The lower one set cycle time = 3 ticks so there is only 1 factory run per tick, and it now takes 3 times to complete a full factory cycle.